ahuacate/proxmox-lxc-smarthome/README.md

 The second method maybe the easiest.
 Simply run our script to automatically edit your Phoscon host IPv4 address.
 Steps to follow are:

 A)  SSH Log into your Phoscon device
-Use SSh and log into your Phoscon device.
+Use SSH and log into your Phoscon device.
 The default credentials are:

 ```
 Username: pi